ZetaTwo/pwny-racing/website/content/episodes/episode-csaw.md

 Pwny Racing is collaborating The  episode of Pwny Racing aired on November 7th.

-You can watch the recorded episode on [YouTube](https://www.youtube.com/watch?v=lYLbwayCzps).
+You can watch the live stream on [YouTube](https://www.youtube.com/watch?v=lYLbwayCzps).

 ## Details